 Alternatives to freelancing

-- If it’s your working situation that’s the problem then your employer might let you work from home
+- If it’s your working situation that’s the problem, your employer might let you work from home.

-- If it’s your hours then they might be happy to let you job share or go part-time
+- If it’s your hours, they may be happy to let you job share or go part-time.

-- If you hate the tasks you do or you feel undervalued or unchallenged then ask to have a review or see if you can move within the department or organisation
+- If you hate the tasks you do or you feel undervalued or unchallenged, ask to have a review or see if you can move within the department or organisation.

-- If it’s your colleagues or boss then you need to address the situation and look into creating a better working relationship
+- If it’s your colleagues or boss then you should address the situation and create better working relationships.

-- If there are new policies at work that you don’t like then you might need time to get used to them or you may just need to get over it
+- If there are new policies at work that you don’t like, it may be that you just need time to get used to them or simply suck it up.

 What I’m trying to say is that the answer might not be to leave your job.
 It might be that you just need to address your work situation instead.

-Do you have what it takes to be a Virtual Assistant?
+Are you cut out to be a Virtual Assistant?

 - Are you up for having to constantly market yourself for the entire duration of your career?

-- Can you afford not to have a steady, regular income?
+- Can you stomach the lack of steady, regular income?

 - Can you communicate with and manage difficult people?